USS Arizona Boat Detachment Sailors Earn Navy Ceremonial Duty Ribbon

 |0

-This work, USS Arizona Boat Detachment Sailors Earn Navy Ceremonial Duty Ribbon [Image 4 of 4], by SrA Gabriel Held, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Arizona Boat Detachment Sailors Earn Navy Ceremonial Duty Ribbon, by James Neuman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.